thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Tenderdash
 Dash fork of [Tendermint](https://tendermint.com/core) modified for use in Dash Platform

+## Testnet

+A global testing environment in which developers can obtain and spend Dash that has no real-world value on a network that is very similar to the Dash [mainnet](#mainnet).

+See: [Intro to Testnet](doc:intro-to-testnet) for more information

 ## Validator Set
 The group of masternodes responsible for the layer 2 blockchain (platform chain) consensus at a given time.
 They vote on the content of each platform chain block and are analogous to miners on the layer 1's core blockchain